Random Domino Tilings and the Arctic Circle Theorem: Reduction

 Henceforth, let us disregard the external dominoes, since they were only an aid to analysis and play no further role in the proof.

-It follows from the above argument, via induction on $n$, that after $n$ rounds of shuffling the Ferrers diagram associated with the arctic region contains only nodes $(i,j)$ with $i+j \leq n$; that is, it sits inside the Ferrers diagram of the partition $(n,n-1,...,1)$ (which is associated with the all-horizontals tiling).
-Each Ferrers diagram that sits inside $(n,...,1)$ is in fact a possible shape of the arctic region, though the different possibilities are not equally likely.
+It follows from the above argument, via induction on $n$, that after $n$ rounds of shuffling the Ferrers diagram associated with the arctic region contains only nodes $(i,j)$ with $i+j \leq n$; that is, it sits inside the Ferrers diagram of the partition $(n,n-1,\dots,1)$ (which is associated with the all-horizontals tiling).
+Each Ferrers diagram that sits inside $(n,\dots,1)$ is in fact a possible shape of the arctic region, though the different possibilities are not equally likely.

 Let us represent the arctic region by a Young diagram rather than by a Ferrers diagram.
 That is, the $i$th domino-position in the $k$th row of the arctic region now corresponds to the unit grid-square with lower-left corner $(k-i,i-1)$.
-For convenience, imagine that the second, third, and fourth quadrants are all adjoined to the Young diagram (see Figure~\Adjoin); call this the {\bf augmented Young diagram}.
-Note that the Young diagram in the figure corresponds to the arctic region shown in Figure~\Shaded.
+For convenience, imagine that the second, third, and fourth quadrants are all adjoined to the Young diagram; call this the {\bf augmented Young diagram}.
+Figure~\ref{fig7} shows this augmented diagram, though it only includes the grid squares in the second, third, and fourth quadrants that border the first quadrant.
+Note that the Young diagram in the figure corresponds to the arctic region shown in Figure~\ref{fig4}.
 Call a square that is not in the augmented Young diagram a ``growth-square'' if both its leftward and downward neighbors are in the Young diagram.
-Growth-squares in Figure~\Adjoin~are marked by dots.
+Growth-squares in Figure~\ref{fig7} are marked by dots.

-The growth-process for Ferrers diagrams (which represents the growth-process for possible shapes of the arctic region) is tantamount to the growth process for Young diagrams whereby, at each stage, each of the growth-squares joins the growing diagram independently with probability $\frac12$.
-Figure~\Sample~illustrates this by giving the transition probabilities for all Young diagrams with three or fewer boxes.
+The growth-process for Ferrers diagrams (which represents the growth-process for possible shapes of the arctic region) is tantamount to the growth process for Young diagrams wherein, at each stage, each of the growth-squares joins the growing diagram independently with probability $\frac12$.
+Figure~\ref{fig8} illustrates this by giving the transition probabilities for all Young diagrams with three or fewer boxes.
 We have omitted the trivial transitions in which a Young diagram gives rise to itself, so the outgoing probabilities shown do not sum to 1.
-Note also that the two two-box diagrams admit transitions to four-box diagrams that are not shown.
+Note also that the two two-box diagrams admit transitions to four-box diagrams that are not shown, though they are suggested by upward arrows.

 A further transformation comes from looking at the boundary of the augmented Young diagram.
 This is a lattice-path with ``endpoints'' $(0,+\infty)$ and $(+\infty,0)$, composed of unit steps downward and to the right.
 The path initially runs straight from $(0,+\infty)$ to $(0,0)$ and straight from $(0,0)$ to $(+\infty,0)$.
 As the tiling undergoes iterated shuffling, the lattice-path evolves in accordance with the rule that, whenever a downward step is followed by a rightward step, there is a probability of $\frac12$ that ``down-then-right'' will be replaced by ``right-then-down'' at the next stage, with all such modifications being independent of one another.